lorenzob123/HMLF/docs/guide/save_format.rst

   ├── *.optimizer.pth   PyTorch optimizers serialized
-  ├── policy.pth        PyTorch state dictionary of the policy saved ├── pytorch_variables.pth Additional PyTorch variables ├── _stable_baselines3_version contains the SB3 version with which the model was saved
+  ├── policy.pth        PyTorch state dictionary of the policy saved ├── pytorch_variables.pth Additional PyTorch variables ├── _hmlf_version contains the SB3 version with which the model was saved

 Pros: